We need your help!

 Click below to donate online and be a mental health champion with us!

-Please note: if you are donating in loving memory of someone or in honor of someone, after clicking through and entering in your information, there is an opportunity to leave a 'message' where you can include this information.
-As the donor, you will receive a receipt online, but if you would like another person to receive notification of the donation, please make note of this.
-If the donation is due to a recent loss and we are receiving multiple donations, we will be sure the surviving family are informed of your donation in loving memory.
+Please note: if you are donating in loving memory of someone or in honor of someone, after clicking through and entering in your payment information, there is an opportunity to leave a 'message' under an area called 'Donor Instructions'.
+Click in this area to write your specific instructions for a donation (i.e. In Loving Memory of _____ or For Mindfulness Education, For Open Door, etc.).
+As the donor, you will receive a receipt online, but if you would like another person to receive notification of the donation, please make note of this (i.e. send _________ notification of birthday donation to ________ address).
+If the donation is due to a recent loss we will be sure the surviving family are informed of your donation in loving memory.
 Thank you.

 10 REASONS TO MAKE A DONATION TO MHA TODAY